A Fraternal Order of Catholic Men

 Council Chamber, English Martyrs’ Hall, Dalton Terrace, York

-From October 2012 the knights will meet at the Cathedral in Middlesbrough, unless otherwise stated this will be on the First Tuesday in the month at 7pm.
-Our meeting starts with Mass in the Cathedral Chapel.
+The knights meet at the cathedral in Middlesbrough on the first Tuesday in the month at 7pm unless otherwise stated.
+Our meeting starts with Mass in the cathedral chapel.

 Who are we?

-We have Councils throughout our thirty-two Provinces in Gt.
-Britain and the Channel Isles and are affiliated to similar Orders around the World coming under the banner of IACK the International Alliance of Catholic Knights.
+We have councils throughout our 32 provinces in Great Britain and the Channel Isles and are affiliated to similar orders around the World coming under the banner of IACK the International Alliance of Catholic Knights.